zjiayao/pyTracer/Readme.md

 *Proudly rendered with `pytracer`, head model courtesy of CS238b.*

 ## Introduction

 **PyTracer** is a photorealistic rendering interface backended by ray tracing algorithm.
-It may sound counter-intuitive that one may ever wish to implement a render with `Python`, nevertheles, PyTracer makes it feasible to do fast proto-typing using current state-of-the-art learning libraries which are mostly implemented in `Python`.
+It may sound counter-intuitive that one may ever wish to implement a ray tracer with `Python`, nevertheles, PyTracer makes it feasible to do fast proto-typing using current state-of-the-art learning libraries which are mostly implemented in `Python`.